• Skip to main content

 Learn More About the Program

-Use the links here to learn more about the UAMS Bachelor of Science in Radiologic Imaging Sciences Program.
+Use the links here to learn more about the UAMS Bachelor of Science in Radiologic Imaging Science Program.

 • Admission Requirements